Locating the QCD critical point through contours of constant entropy density

 The universal features and peculiar behavior expected near the QCD critical point make a compelling case for its experimental search in heavy-ion collisions, in particular utilizing event-by-event fluctuations in multiplicities of produced particles~\cite{Stephanov:1999zu,Hatta:2003wn,Stephanov:2008qz}.
 The experimental search for the QCD critical point is one of the primary goals of the Beam Energy Scan program at RHIC, which finished its runs in 2021~\cite{Luo:2017faz,Bzdak:2019pkr}.
-Proton cumulants are expected to show characteristic signatures of critical behavior, although interpreting experimental results in this context is quite challenging.
+Proton cumulants are expected to show characteristic signatures of critical behavior, although interpreting experimental results in this context is challenging.
 The data from the STAR Collaboration~\cite{STAR:2020tga,STAR:2021iop}, including the new preliminary data from BESII on proton number factorial cumulants~\cite{PandavCPOD2024}, hint at an interesting behavior for energies $\sqrt{s_{NN}} \leq 20$ GeV.
 These features cannot be explained by non-critical baselines~\cite{Braun-Munzinger:2020jbk,Vovchenko:2021kxx}, even though no conclusive statement on the critical point existence/location has been made so far either using the proton cumulants, or other considerations such as finite-size scaling~\cite{Fraga:2011hi,Lacey:2014wqa,Sorensen:2024mry}.
 A common strategy to sidestep the obstacles for a direct lattice QCD determination of the equation of state at high baryon densities is to rely on extrapolations from zero or imaginary chemical potentials, such as analytic continuation and Taylor expansion~\cite{Allton:2003vx,Allton:2005gk,Borsanyi:2012cr,Bazavov:2017dus,Bollweg:2022fqq}.
-These methods, however, tend to break down at large densities, in particular the naive Taylor expansion of the thermodynamic pressure in powers of $\mu_B/T$ is limited by non-analyticites in the complex plane, including the CP itself \cite{Gavai:2004sd}, and cannot therefore reach the CP.
+However, these methods often fail at large densities.
+Especially, the Taylor expansion of thermodynamic pressure in powers of $\mu_B/T$ is restricted by non-analyticities in the complex plane, including the CP itself \cite{Gavai:2004sd}, and hence cannot reach the CP.
 Recent approaches to extract information about the CP from lattice QCD results analyze the expected Lee-Yang edge singularities at complex baryon chemical potential and extrapolate down in temperature to locate the CP through their crossing of the real $\mu_B$ axis~\cite{Basar:2023nkp,Clarke:2024ugt}.